OpenSourceEBike/ebike_wireless_remote/documentation/operation.md

 Long Press Buttons
 -----
+* Long Press the STANDBY button to turn on/off the motor.
+See LED Operation Signalling above for a description of operation.
 * Long Press the [PLUS] button to pageup on a garmin bike computer
 * Long Press the [MINUS] button to pagedown on a garmin bike computer
 * Long press the [ENTER] button to cycle through the configuration LED display.
 [See Configuration Options](configuration.md)